 You can also use targeted ads on social media for major groups of your customer base.

-5. Generating more positive reviews
+7. Generate more positive reviews

-By having the possibility to customise their stay, guests will be more likely to rave about their experience, spreading a good word about your hotel across reviews platforms, which will boost your hotel’s reputation and revenue.
+By having the possibility to customise their stay, guests will be more likely to rave about their experience, spreading the good word about your hotel across reviews platforms, which will boost your hotel’s reputation and revenue.

 How to set up guest segmentation at your hotel in 7 steps